 |In low-German, we call this 'grievel' or 'grieven'; in English we say 'crackles'.|

-The first time I asked for a translation, Papa's ears turned red & he chuckled...
-As I had walked away I had heard him say to Mr Shoes, "Schmuachabein", which translates to, "Nice legs".
+The first time I asked for a translation of something he had said, Papa's ears turned red & he chuckled...
+As I had walked away I had overheard him say to Mr Shoes, "Schone Beine", which translated to, "Nice legs".
 Then my ears turned red...

 As someone who grew up with absolutely no teaching about group culture or family heritage, I really didn't have an identity other than simply 'white Canadian'.
 I was curious & willing to learn their ways, to say nothing of being a young woman eager to be accepted & loved by her in-law family.
 Without any particular discussion or decision to do so, we incorporated many of the Mennonite ways & traditions into our family.
 I'm very glad that we did, because I think it's been a gift to our children to know their family background & the richness of the history that is their birthright.